What’s the Best Grade of Maple Syrup?

 It ended up being pretty easy to find.

 I went straight to the source and contacted Coombs Family Farms directly.
-They’re the brand that I usually buy (and no they didn’t endorse this post, they just put out a quality product).
-If you want to know anything about maple, these are the guys to talk to.
-I mean they should know since they’ve been tapping trees for 7 generations!
+They're the brand that I usually buy (and no they didn't endorse this post, they just put out a quality product).
+If you want to know anything about maple, this is one good source to go to as they've been tapping trees for seven generations.

 I first asked about what the nutritional differences are between the grades of maple syrup.
 Here's what they said: